 As office managers, law enforcement technicians monitor inventories, schedule maintenance and provide office security.
 Technicians are responsible for re-stocking supplies, ensuring that vehicles are serviced and keeping records of service and mileage.
 Additionally, technicians may have administrative, clerical and warehousing duties including filing reports, entering data and storing evidence or property.
 In some environments, technicians may also be responsible for monitoring personnel and restricting access to unauthorized use.

-According to the U.S. Bureau of Labor Statistics (BLS), police, fire and ambulance dispatchers earned a median annual salary of $38,010 in May 2015 (www.bls.gov).
-The BLS estimated that employment for these workers would decline 3% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), police, fire and ambulance dispatchers earned a median annual salary of $40,660 in May 2018 (www.bls.gov).
+The BLS estimated that employment for these workers would increase 6% between 2018 and 2028.

 Law Enforcement Technician Requirements